Milnor Invariants and Twisted Whitney Towers: Introduction

-The last quarter of the cases is more complicated as can already be seen for $n=2$: In the case $m=1$ of knots, Lemma~\ref{lem:Arf} below shows that the Arf invariant induces an isomorphism $\W^\iinfty_2(1) \cong\Z_2$, whereas all Milnor invariants vanish for knots.
+As a consequence of our proof \cite{CST3} of the combinatorial conjecture of Levine formulated in \cite{L2}, we have the following partial classification of $\W^\iinfty_n$: \begin{thm}[\cite{WTCCL}] The maps $\eta_n:\cT^\iinfty_n \to \sD_n$ are isomorphisms for $n\equiv 0,1,3\,\mod 4$.
+As a consequence, both the Milnor invariants $\mu_n\colon \W^\iinfty_n\to \sD_n$ and the twisted realization maps $R^\iinfty_n : \cT^\iinfty_n \to\W^\iinfty_n$ are isomorphisms for these orders. \end{thm} The remaining cases to complete the classification are more complicated, as can already be seen for $n=2$: In the case $m=1$ of knots, Lemma~\ref{lem:Arf} below shows that the Arf invariant induces an isomorphism $\W^\iinfty_2(1) \cong\Z_2$, whereas all Milnor invariants vanish for knots.